Alice-Bob-SW/felis/docs/getting_started/install_the_qiskit_provider.md

 📝 **Note:** no need to install Qiskit separately, it will be installed automatically if it is not already installed.

-⚠️ **Warning:** Felis is currently only compatible with Qiskit 0.44.3.
-If you have a more recent version of Qiskit, you will need to create a new environment before installing Felis.
+⚠️ **Warning:** Felis is currently only compatible with Qiskit 1.x, starting with 1.3.1.
+If you have a more recent version of Qiskit (2.0 or higher), you will need to create a new environment before installing Felis.

 ## 3. Write your first Qiskit program